 – Performing the same workout every time you go to the gym and expecting your body to change.

-I could go on… but I’m sure you get the idea…
+I could go on, but I’m sure you get the idea…

 “If you keep doing what you’ve always done, you’ll get what you’ve always gotten.”

-Which, if you’re reading this, is probably average results as best.
+Which, if you’re reading this, is probably average results at best.
 You have to do something different if you want a different result.
-It’s time for you to try something new…

 – Follow a nutrition plan that’s designed for you and your lifestyle rather than a ‘cookie cutter’ diet plan from the newest reality star ‘celebrity’ or one you’ve pulled from the latest fitness magazine.

-– Mixing up your workout routine to include challenging, full body workouts with weights rather than running or doing traditional cardio every day and wondering why you’re body shape isn’t changing…
+– Mixing up your workout routine to include challenging, full-body workouts with weights rather than running or doing traditional cardio every day and wondering why you’re body shape isn’t changing…